tapasvipandya/Preview-Card-Component/README.md

 #Technology Used

-    1.HTML
-    2.CSS
+    1.HTML5
+    2.CSS3

 #Pin-Point

+    a.
 Classes are named as per the BEM convention for better understanding.

+    b.
+Flexbox is used for the layout build up.